Aerial view of Florida with crime scene tape running across the photo

 A chart showing property crime rate in Florida 2024

-While Florida property crimes rate are lower than national average, Daytona Beach is above national average
+While Florida property crime rates are lower than the national average, Daytona Beach is above the national average

 While violent crime gets most of the headlines, property crime is also something that Floridians have to deal with every day.